dvicklund/http-framework/README.md

 ## Logging:

 Router Sprouter contains a couple helpful methods to auto-generate logs with each request and response.
-You must implicitly call logger.logReq(req) at the point at which you want to log the request/response.
-For example, to log the req and res from the above function:
+The logs generated will be stored (somewhat inconveniently) in your node_modules/router-sprouter/lib/log/ folder.
+(Future versions will allow for custom log folder configuration)  You must implicitly call logger.logReq(req) at the point at which you want to log the request/response.
+For example, to log the req and res from the above function, insert the following two lines of code:

 ```
 myRouter.get('/awesome', function(req, res){